vosferatu/cpar/summa/README.md

 The Scalable Universal Matrix Multiplication Algorithm is a straightforward, highly efficient, scalable implementation of common matrix multiplication operations.

-Implement SUMMA using MPI and compare it to a shared memory algorithm (OpenMP, OpenCLor CUDA).
+Implement *SUMMA* using *MPI* and compare it to a shared memory algorithm (*OpenMP*, *OpenCLor CUDA*).

-NOTE: Performance analysis consists in analyzing single processor performance and, speedup, efficiency and scalability from 1 to P processorsfor the parallel versions.
-A *discussion* on the obtained results is also expected.
+NOTE: Performance analysis consists in analyzing single processor performance and, speedup, efficiency and scalability from 1 to P processors for the parallel versions.
+A **discussion** on the obtained results is also expected.

 ### Computing Platforms